lvkaszus/asklvkaszus/README.md

 # Ask @lvkaszus! - Python + React

 **3.0 Update Soon!
-Much things will change and some useful features will be added!** (Markdown instead of BBCode that will be free of `setDangerouslyInnerHTML()`, Password authentication with session + CSRF tokens and encryption, API Key with regenerate key option, approving questions before showing them on main page, theme changer, notifications with PWA and/or Telegram Bot API, sender blocking and much more - stay tuned!
+Much things will change and some useful features will be added! - Backend and User Panel finished, only Admin Panel is left!
+So around several weeks and version 3.0 will be available!** (Markdown instead of BBCode that will be free of `setDangerouslyInnerHTML()`, Password authentication with session + CSRF tokens and encryption, API Key with regenerate key option, approving questions before showing them on main page, theme changer, notifications with PWA and/or Telegram Bot API, sender blocking and much more - stay tuned!

 <br><br>